BZIvanov/Learning-SQL-and-Git/Git/Git.md

 - **git config --global user.name "Biser Ivanov"** - will set the global username, which will be used when pushing to the remote repository
 - **git config --global user.email "myemail@mail.com"** - will set the global e-mail, which will be used when pushing to the remote repository
 - **git config --global --list** - will display the currently used username and e-mail
+- **git config --global -e** - will open the default editor if we have one, should be VS code
+- **git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"** - will set notepad++ as global editor for Windows.
+But if you have VS code it should be already your global editor so no need to run this in most cases.

 ### Creating new repository
 - **git init my-project** - will create new repositoty locally and we can name it the way we want